chobolife/study_english/bread_barbershop/Season_1/04_Job_Test.md

 - All right.
 I've cleaned up the cream, ma'am.
 I'm sorry for the ...
 - You're fine.
 But rub my head again, won't you?
 - Huh?
 - That was the best massage ever.
-A minute, no, a second will do
+A minute, no, a second will do.
 - Okay.
 * * *
 - Well, then...
 Thank you for the opportunity.
 Bye.